WarriorGoat/builderlist-client/README.md

 - Server-Side

 - Client-Side
 - [Recommendation] Many of the input fields for entry creation are shared with entry editing.
-You may be able to create the same page/modal for entry creation and entry editing.
+You may be able to create the same page/model for entry creation and entry editing.
-- [Optional] Instead of a page, there can be a modal entry creator popup on Create Entry button click.
+- [Optional] Instead of a page, there can be a model entry creator popup on Create Entry button click.
-- First, create a <FullListPage /> that will fetch all tickets in the database
+- First, create a <FullListPage /> that will fetch all entries in the database

 ### User Stories